 If you’ve made it this far, you are now “In Contract.”
 Neither side can now back out without legal penalties.
 The one exception to this is if the co-op board rejects the application.
 If that happens, then you can exit without penalty.
 Once you have a fully executed contract, you should immediately start compiling your co-op broad application – when working with a buyer’s agent, they will make this process much easier.
 As soon as you have a signed contract, you can begin soliciting friends and co-workers for personal and professional reference letters.
 Typically, these take the longest time to collect, so the sooner you start, the better.

 Ensure that everything on the board application is complete.
 If something doesn’t apply to you, write “N/A” instead of leaving it blank.
 Your buyer’s agent will help you with this and guide you through the whole process.
-You must follow all instructions on the co-op board application to the letter and submit all requested supporting documents.
+You must follow all the co-op board application instructions to the letter and submit all requested supporting documents.

 If you are taking out a mortgage for the purchase, you’ll need a loan commitment letter and Aztech Recognition Letter, both of which your broker or bank help you with.